Esri/geomessage-simulator-qt/README.md

 * The [Qt software development kit](http://qt.io) with Qt Creator
     * Tested with Qt 5.1.1 and Qt Creator 2.8.1
+* **IMPORTANT**: clients will only receive messages from the Message Simulator if the machine running Message Simulator and the machine or device running the client are connected to the same router and that router allows UDP broadcast traffic.

 ## Instructions